Iristyle/ChocolateyPackages/EthanBrown.SublimeText2.UtilPackages/tools/PackageCache/Theme - Soda/README.md

 * Download the files using the GitHub .zip download option
 * Unzip the files and rename the folder to `Theme - Soda`
+* Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
-* Copy the folder to your Sublime Text 2 `Packages` directory
+* Copy the folder into your Sublime Text `Packages` directory

 ## Activating the theme

-To configure Sublime Text 2 to use the theme:
+To configure Sublime Text to use the theme, follow the instructions below for your specific version.

+### Sublime Text 2

 * Open your User Settings Preferences file `Sublime Text 2 -> Preferences -> Settings - User`
 * Add (or update) your theme entry to be `"theme": "Soda Light.sublime-theme"` or `"theme": "Soda Dark.sublime-theme"`

-### Example User Settings
+**Example Sublime Text 2 User Settings**

     {
         "theme": "Soda Light.sublime-theme"
+    }

+### Sublime Text 3

+* Open your User Settings Preferences file `Sublime Text -> Preferences -> Settings - User`
+* Add (or update) your theme entry to be `"theme": "Soda Light 3.sublime-theme"` or `"theme": "Soda Dark 3.sublime-theme"`

+**Example Sublime Text 3 User Settings**

+    {
+        "theme": "Soda Light 3.sublime-theme"
     }

 ## Additional Features